Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

 At a meeting, in Pietermaritzburg, to explain the Communist Party of South Africa’s position on the war, Dadoo, Moses Kotane and Michael Harmel are shouted down as they attempt to explain the Party’s position.
 Subsequently they had to abandon the meeting.

 Dadoo, with fellow Party members then travel to the Transkei, to the Bhunga to explain to the Chiefs their position on the war.

-August, As an indication of the growing relationship between the CPSA and the ANC, Dr. Xuma uses the columns of the Party’s organ Inkululeko to address a long statement on ‘The Policy and Platform of the African National Congress’
+As an indication of the growing relationship between the CPSA and the ANC, Dr. Xuma uses the columns of the Party’s organ Inkululeko to address a long statement on ‘The Policy and Platform of the African National Congress’.

-The Communist Party devotes all its efforts to a ‘Defend South African’ campaign and Kotane, as general secretary, spends months travelling to all the main centres of South Africa.
+The CPSA devotes all its efforts to a ‘Defend South African’ campaign.
+Kotane, as general secretary, spends months travelling to all the main centres of South Africa.

-May, Bram and Molly Fischer set up a Soviet pavilion for the Liberty Cavalcade
+Bram and Molly Fischer set up a Soviet pavilion for a Liberty Cavalcade.

-June 28, A ‘Non-European People’s Manifesto’ is adopted by a conference in Johannesburg representing eighty-eight Non-European organizations convened by the Non-European United Front.
-The Manifesto calls for government to “abolish the colour bar and enable the black peoples of South Africa to play their full part in the country’s war effort” (Bunting, 1988)
+A ‘Non-European People’s Manifesto’ is adopted at a conference in Johannesburg representing eighty-eight organizations convened by the Non-European United Front (NEUF).
+The Manifesto calls for government to “abolish the colour bar and enable the Black peoples of South Africa to play their full part in the country’s war effort”.